sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Supporting tools for use with Metafont
+Short desc    : Supporting tools for use with Metafont
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : A collection of programs (as web source) for processing the
+Descript     : A collection of programs (as web source) for processing the
              : output of Metafont.
 ```